 Demonstrative Adjectives vs. Demonstrative Pronouns

 Demonstrative adjectives modify a noun by indicating which one is being referred to.
-They come before the noun and provide information about the location of the noun in relation to the speaker and the listener.
+They come before the noun.
+For example:

 Demonstrative pronouns stand alone and replace a noun.
-They function as the subject or object of a sentence and do not modify a noun.
+They serve as the subject or object of a sentence.
+Examples include:

 - This is a course in mechanics.